-Dried out or washed away: Seeds have a hard time on the nutrient-poor soils in Niger.
-In times of climate change, it is therefore becoming increasingly important that sowing is resistant to extreme weather conditions.
+Dried out or washed away: seeds have a hard time in Niger’s nutrient-poor soils.
+With climate change, it is therefore becoming increasingly important that seeds are resistant to extreme weather conditions.
 Local farmers have also recognised this.
-Their knowledge of the use of traditional seeds is a key element on the road to long-term food security. – translated with DeepL
+Their knowledge of the use of traditional seeds is a key element on the road to long-term food security.

 “Local” is the solution

 The population of the community of Kiéché in Niger lives mainly from agriculture.
-Like many others in the region, they are defencelessly exposed to the increasingly destructive capers of the weather: torrential rainfall, droughts and pests are the order of the day.
+Like many others in the region, they are defencelss against the increasingly destructive capers of the weather: torrential rainfall, droughts and pests are frequent.
 This results in crop failures and food insecurity for thousands of small farming families.

 Thanks to traditional seeds, a plant of hope is now germinating in Kiéché.
 Clearly superior to industrial seeds, local seeds need less water and are more resistant.
-And thus solves several urgent problems at once.
+And solve several urgent problems at once.

 So small, so useful

 Together with the rural population, SWISSAID is working to improve the value of farm seeds in Niger.
 The aim is to provide the population with a sustainable supply of basic foodstuffs.
 To this end, seeds and agricultural material are distributed in four vegetable-growing areas.
 During the first two years, local producers receive non-hybrid seeds.
-In the long term, the small farmers should be able to multiply the seeds and store them for future sowings.
+In the long term, the small farmers should be able to multiply the seeds and store them to sow in future.
 At the same time, they are trained in agro-ecological practices and learn how to meet the challenges of climate change.

 In this way, hope and a future for an entire community grows from a small seed.